aizuon/SimpleDnsCrypt/README.md

 ### Prerequisites

-Windows 10 LTSC 1809 is tested(-ish) to work, other users are welcome to test and report other Windows versions.
+Windows 11 is tested(-ish) to work, other users are welcome to test and report other Windows versions.

 ### Installing

-To install Simple DNSCrypt use the [MSI package](https://github.com/instantsc/SimpleDnsCrypt/releases/download/0.7.2-beta2/SimpleDNSCrypt.msi).
+To install Simple DNSCrypt use the [MSI package](https://github.com/aizuon/SimpleDnsCrypt/releases/download/0.8.1/SimpleDNSCrypt.msi).

 ### Deinstallation